larpo1/lavanda-website/src/pages/blog/2019-10-13-what-does-it-mean-to-be-multi-channel-in-2019.md

 ---
 templateKey: blog-post
-title: A guide to the winning multi-channel strategies in 2019
+title: A guide to a winning multi-channel strategy in 2019
 date: 2019-10-12T23:00:00.000Z
 description: >-
   The short-term rental industry is experiencing a phase of astronomical growth.